 Guides

-Garden Horizons Value List 2026: Crop Tiers, Trade Priorities, and Worth Checks
+Garden Horizons Value List 2026: Crop Values, Mutations, and Trades

 Quick Answer

-Garden Horizons crop values are driven by rarity, mutation status, and current player demand.
-Use the tier table as a baseline, then check the live trade market before any significant transaction — values shift with updates and events.
+Garden Horizons crop values are driven by rarity, mutation status, event availability, replacement difficulty, and current player demand.
+Use the checker and tier table as a baseline, then verify live offers before trading anything rare.

 Quick Answer

-Check crop rarity first, then mutation status, then current demand.
+Check crop rarity first, then mutation status, event availability, replacement difficulty, and current demand.
 A rare crop with an uncommon mutation and active buyer demand is worth more than any single-factor estimate suggests.
+A common crop with no mutation should usually be sold and reinvested unless you need it for a specific trade route.

 Crop Value Tiers

-The following tiers reflect the general value hierarchy in Garden Horizons based on rarity and typical demand patterns.
-Exact sell prices need in-game verification.
+The following tiers reflect the general value hierarchy in Garden Horizons based on rarity, mutation status, and typical demand patterns.
+Exact sell prices need in-game verification because active Roblox economies can shift quickly after updates.

 | Tier | Crop category | Typical demand | Trade priority |